Old Believers: Tolerance

 In spite of unrelenting government persecution, the Old Believers steadily underwent routinization, drifting further and further from their anti-societal and anti-establishment origins.
 In a typical pattern common to religious revival movements undergoing institutionalization, the role of women in priestless communities was curtailed.
 The Leksa convent, at first enjoying great independence and ran by its mother-superior, and attracting peasant women who refused to marry or sought divorce, was placed under tighter control by the male leaders in Vyg.
 If the early recensions of the hagiographies of Boyarina Morozova emphasized her courage and willingness to confront authority, manuscripts produced in the first quarter of the 18th century made her a more obedient and gentle figure.

 In 1722, Peter ordered the army to swear fealty to his yet undetermined heir, after passing a decree that the emperor had a right to nominate any successor he chose.
 Dissenter monks in Tara, Siberia, convinced the local cossack regiment that the anonymous heir must be the Antichrist, whose name was secret, and they revolted.
 Loyal units massacred hundreds; some of the captured participants were drawn and quartered, some monks committed self-immolation and others blew themselves up with gunpowder.
 A year later, a council of the priestly leaders in Siberia decreed that their followers must honor the authorities and avoid any acts of disobedience.

 In his "Response of the Pomorians", Andrei Denisov drew a fine line between nominal loyalty to the sovereign and his own religious convictions, heaping platitudes upon the monarchy, but never clearly stating that the emperor belonged to the true faith.
 The pragmatic Denisov attempted several times to convince the Vyg community to include prayers for the ruler in its liturgy, but they held to the legacy of Solovetsky, where the monks refused to pray for Tsar Alexis during the Schism, and refused.

 In 1736, a former Old Believer apprehended by the police divulged that detail, and the authorities could no longer silently ignore the remote retreat, which was economically beneficial and bribed many officials.
 An armed delegation arrived in Vyg, frightening the locals and conducting searches and inquiries.
-The hardline elements, led by one named Philip, nearly convinced all monks and nuns to committ self-immolation, and in one building, twenty did burn themselves.
+The hardline elements, led by one named Philip, nearly convinced all monks and nuns to commit self-immolation, and in one building, twenty did burn themselves.
 In the face of immediate danger, Denisov carried the day, and a supplication for the emperor was added to their liturgy.
 Philip's followers were enraged, and seceded to form the Philippian accord, which garnered much popularity among Old Believers due to its uncompromising positions (in the early 20th century, there were more Philipans than Pomorians in the North Sea coastal region).
 Philip did finally burn himself, with fifty followers, in 1742, when troops approached his hideout.